 It is used to treat schizophrenia.
 It may take 6 weeks to see the full effect.

-Take with or without food.
-Take with food if it causes an upset stomach.
+You will need an ECG before starting this drug.
+Take this drug with food.
 Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

 Feeling lightheaded, sleepy, having blurred eyesight, or a change in thinking clearly.
 Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this drug affects you.
 Feeling dizzy.
 Rise slowly over a few minutes when sitting or lying down.
 Be careful climbing.
 Nervous and excitable.
 Hard stools (constipation).
 Drinking more liquids, working out, or adding fiber to your diet may help.
 Talk with your doctor about a stool softener or laxative.
 Dry mouth.
 Good mouth care, sucking hard, sugar-free candy, or chewing sugar-free gum may help.
 See a dentist often.
 Weight gain.
 Change in sex ability.
 This most often goes back to normal.

 Take a missed dose as soon as you think about it.
 If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
 Do not take 2 doses at the same time or extra doses.
 Do not change the dose or stop this drug.
 Talk with the doctor.